 Shkodrova, Albena (2018) “Revisiting Coca-Cola’s ‘Accidental’ Entry into Communist Europe” In: Gastronomica: The Journal of Critical Food Studies, Vol. 18 No. 2, Summer 2018; (pp. 59-72) DOI: 10.1525/gfc.2018.18.2.59

-Shkodrova, Albena.
-Communist Gourmet.
+Shkodrova, Albena (2021) Communist Gourmet.
 The Curious History of Food of the People’s Republic of Bulgaria.
 Budapest: CEU Press.
-Expected in 2021.

-Shkodrova, Albena.
-Rebellious Cooks and Recipe Writing in Communist Bulgaria.
-Bloomsbury.
-Expected in 2021.
+Shkodrova, Albena (2021) Rebellious Cooks and Recipe Writing in Communist Bulgaria.
+Bloomsbury Academic.

 Based on over 80 interviews and on rich variety of historical sources, the book is an Arcimboldian portrait of communist Bulgaria.
 It examines the impact of the communist modernization project on food by looking into the ideology, policy and management of the system, and into consumers’ experiences with the results.
 The book was published in November 2014 and in the following year became a §bestseller in Bulgaria, with three print runs.
 Currently the book expects an English edition by the Central European University Press in Budapest, due in 2019.